w3c/secure-payment-confirmation/README.md

 // Merchant validates |response.merchantData| and sends |response| to issuer for authentication.
 ```

+Note that in M86 the `SecurePaymentConfirmationResponse` is actually just a `PaymentResponse` with the authentication details in `response.details`.

 If the payment instrument specified by `instrumentId` is not available or if the user failed to authenticate, the desired long-term solution is for the user agent to open `fallbackUrl` inside the Secure Modal Window and somehow extract a response from that interaction. 🚧 **The exact mechanism for support this flow still needs to be designed.**